Camping ambassadors tackle freedom camping troubles in South Island

 Last summer, more than 1500 fines were handed out and 34 vehicles were clamped.

-The council doubled the number of enforcement officers this year but, despite that, the number of fines dished out is down more than six percent on the same time last year.
+The council doubled the number of enforcement officers this year but, despite that, the number of fines dished out is down more than 6 per cent on the same time last year.

 Queenstown Lakes Mayor Jim Boult said the education-first approach had been a win-win for campers and locals alike.